Gauthamjm007/CoronaVirusTracker/README.md

 ## Corona Virus Application tracker

-In the project directory, you can run:
+In the run this projec tin your local repository run these commands

 ### `git clone https://github.com/Gauthamjm007/CoronaVirusTracker.git`